 To quote the ooBase help file: "If the Relation Design window is open, the selected tables cannot be modified, even in table Design Mode.
 This ensures that tables are not changed while the relations are being created."

 What I just quoted shouldn't come as a surprise, if you think about it.
 Don't give ooBase too much to cope with.
 If you are working on setting up relationships, it would probably be best if the tables were closed.
 And vice version.
 Do one thing at a time.
-It won't significantly crimp your style.
+It shouldn't significantly cramp your style.

 A detail: You can edit the appearance of the forms.
 You don't need to, so skip past this if it doesn't come easily.

-Close anything that is open, apart from PDB058 itself, the main ooBase project management window and (optionally) the help window.
+Close anything that is open apart from the main ooBase project management window and (optionally) the help window.

 Click on "Forms" in the project manager's left hand pane; right click on "StockNamesDataEntry", select "Edit".
 Your form will open in ooWriter, because the form is "just" a (complex) ooWriter "document".
 Now we get to the tricky bit.
 Click somewhere along an edge of the table (Tick/Dis/Sect/Name) which is an object within the form.
 What's tricky is clicking in the right spot.
 If you get the right spot, you will select the table, which will be shown by the fact that it now has little green squares at its corners, and in the middle of each side.
 If you drag these, you can re-size and reposition the table on the form.
 You can also resize the whole window.
 Save what you've done and close the window.
 I know that your changes to the table's position and size will be saved.
 I think that the state of the window when you closed it will be saved.
 Now use the ooBase project manager to open the form normally, i.e. for mere data entry.
 (Do this by double-clicking on it's name.)
 Table a better size?
 I hope so!
 As I said... if not, don't worry about it.